astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 title: 'Power of Diffusion Models'
 date: 2022-01-01 11:00 +0800
 categories: [Generative AI]
-tags: [diffusion-models, jax, clip, dalle-2, midjourney, stable-diffusion]
+tags: [diffusion-models, jax, clip, guided-diffusion, dalle-2, imagen, stable-diffusion]
 math: true
 enable_d3: true
 published: true
 ---

-> The purpose of this post is...
+> The purpose of this post is to ...
+Brace yourself, this post is math-heavy and there are a lot of formulas ahead.

 ![Space Opera]({{'/assets/img/space-opera.png'|relative_url}})
-*In 2022 'Théâtre D’opéra Spatial', an artwork by Jason M. Allen with help of Midjourney took 1st place at Colorado State Fair.
+*In 2022 'Théâtre D’opéra Spatial', an artwork by Jason M. Allen with help of Midjourney took 1st place in the digital art competition at Colorado State Fair.
+This event sparked a backslash from artists, claiming that creative jobs are now not safe from machines and in danger of becoming obsolete.
 Here I chose this picture emerging from noise as a symbol of an upcoming age of art, created by artificial intelligence.*

 Sources: